christopher-ga/quizzy/README.md

     ```shell
    SECRET_KEY=randomcharacters
     ```
-4. To start the server:
+4. To start the server use command line:
     ```shell
+    python3 wsgi.py
+    ```

+    OR

+    ```shell
     flask run
     ```

+    Though it is reccommended to use wsgi.py as this what will be used in production

 ## Notes over structure